JamesYL/uoft-timetable/README.md

-# Timetable builder UTSG ArtSci
+# Minimal Timetable for UTSG ArtSci

 ## What is it